JazmineMT/ContentGuide/04-creating-structured-content.md

 |Collections of things with at least two attributes| The events Amplitude tracks|

 ## Glossary
-Throughout our documentation, we often are referencing products or tools that are unique to RevenueCat.To make sure our reader always understands our references.
+Throughout our documentation, we often are referencing products or tools that are unique to RevenueCat.This makes sure our reader always understands our references.
 It’s best to add the glossary term to the reader than review while reading.
-You can review the ReadMe glossary term guide here for how to add our documentation.
+You can review the [ReadMe glossary term guide](https://blog.readme.com/glossary/) for how to add our documentation.
 <div align='center'>
 <img src="ezgif.com-gif-maker.gif"/>
 </div>